picoos/legacy/ports/x86w32/readme.txt

 In general, all 32Bit Microsoft Windows versions are supported.
 But there is still a minor problem with the Windows 9X group of operating systems:
-In contrast to the Windows NT based operating systems, the systems Windows 95, Windows 98 and Windows ME provide realy bad multitasking.
+In contrast to the Windows NT based operating systems, the systems Windows 95, Windows 98 and Windows ME provide really bad multitasking.
 This may lead to an unpredictable behaviour of this port.
 In most cases all goes fine (especially when the Windows 95 host is fresh booted :-)) but in rare cases the port will screw up.
 So I recommend you to use this